 Dealing with cats can be seriously problematic.
 It turns out that a cat can shut down a terminal all by itself.
 Since they’re so agitated coming out of their carriers, patting down a cat for weapons can be a real nightmare.

 Whether you’re a dog or a cat person, patting down a dog is way easier than patting down a cat.
 This is according to TSA agents themselves.
-Most dogs who need to be patted down consider it as getting lots of positive attention and a pet.
+Most dogs who need to be patted down consider it as getting lots of positive attention and cuddles.

 So, despite most cats being smaller than the majority of dogs, dogs are way easier to deal with in comparison.
 We’re pretty sure most people wouldn’t have minded anyway, so can we have dogs to pet for our job, please?